 Ever since he opened shop in 1976, he has remembered Sikdar every time he repaired a set.
 Though he has repaired world renowned vintage sets like Telefunken, Philips, Murphy and Bush, Karmakar still says he is “learning every day”.
 The oldest set in his shop dates back to 1944.

 The introduction of colour television changed the radio culture in India, he feels.
 “Earlier, people used to tune into the radio for sports commentary, especially football.
 The Durand Cup, Rovers Cup and Kalinga Cup were specially popular.
 Similarly, other entertainment programmes like Joymala and Binaca Geetmala were superhits.
 We enjoyed sports commentary by Ajay Basu and Pushpen Sarkar.
-In Kumortuli, people from various districts of Bengal used to come to work in the hosiery, plastic and idol making industries.
+In Kumartuli, people from various districts of Bengal used to come to work in the hosiery, plastic and idol making industries.
 They listened to the sports commentary during work.
 They were my customers.
 But then colour television arrived, and business started suffering,” Karmakar explains.

 Many of his associates moved on to other businesses, but Karmakar had dedicated his life to radio.
-Soon, youngsters began flooding Kumortuli, armed with cameras to photograph the idol makers.
+Soon, youngsters began flooding Kumartuli, armed with cameras to photograph the idol makers.
 These young photographers would give him their vintage sets belonging to their grandparents or parents for repairs.
 “So business picked up again,” says the city’s longest serving ‘radio man’.

 In this digital era of smartphones, not many are bothered about radio.
 But Karmakar still manages to get a few clients who bring in their vintage sets to repair.
 He gets very busy before the Mahalaya, which heralds the beginning of Durga Puja.
 It is the time of year when Bengalis perform the annual ritual of listening to Mahisasuramardini by Birendrakrishna Bhadra on Akashvani.
 “Even those who don’t care about radios all through the year make sure the radio sets are in working order during Mahalaya.
 So Mahalaya has always given me work.
 Mahalaya is also about nostalgia and Bengalis don’t like to listen to the programme on their mobile phones.
 Even during Covid-19, Mahalaya has given me so much,” smiles Karmakar again.